-It may be surprising for some, but the very first section in every Cub Scout and Boy Scout handbook isn’t dedicated to camping or hiking, but to youth protection.
+It may be surprising for some, but the very first section in every Cub Scout and Scouts BSA handbook isn’t dedicated to camping or hiking, but to youth protection.

 “The safety of children is always our first priority,” said Michael Johnson, Youth Protection Director for the Boy Scouts of America.
 “It’s required program content for every youth, parent, and guardian.”

 While handbooks go on to explain how Scouting’s activities should be carried out safely, we believe it is important for parents to be equipped with the information needed to understand the BSA’s comprehensive approach to preventing abuse, as well as information needed to recognize, respond and report concerns, from their very first interaction with Scouting.

 Child abuse is something most people would rather not talk about, or even think about, says Johnson, but every offender benefits from that ignorance, and the consequences can be devastating.

 Putting this tough subject at the forefront is an important step in helping maintain a safe environment.
 From the handbook chapter, How to Protect Your Children from Abuse: A Parent’s Guide, to Scouting advancement requirements, the BSA is intentional about including youth protection and safety content throughout its program materials.